GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

     img = img_debug.copy()
     img_debug.draw_cross(160, 120, color=(0, 0, 0))
 ```
 A special function tweaks the picture's contrast to make objects stand out clearly from the background.
 The script checks a small ROI at the top-center of the picture for dark objects.
+This ROI is used to detect the black corner and tells the robot to turn once it reaches near the corner
 ```
 img_center = (160, 120)
 img_roi = (5, 110, 310, 125)